Ambonese people: Food

 The basis of the Ambonese diet is porridge made from sago starch, vegetables, taro, cassava, and fish.
 The inhabitants of the Ambon Island also have access to imported rice.

 Music

-The Ambonese people have a rich musical folklore, much of which has absorbed many European musical elements—for example, the Ambonese quadrille (katreji) and the songs of the lagoon, which are accompanied by a violin and with a lap steel guitar.
+The Ambonese people have a rich musical folklore which has absorbed many European musical elements—for example, the Ambonese quadrille (katreji) and the songs of the lagoon, which are accompanied by a violin and lap steel guitar.
 Traditional musical instruments include the 12 gongs, drums, bamboo flute (efluit), xylophone (tatabuhan kayu) and the Aeolian harp.